Skip to main content

 Affected Users

 This guide is only relevant to users who created webhooks in Uniform before 25th January 2023.
-If you are new to Uniform, or have not created any webhooks in your project yet, please refer to our documentation on working with Webhooks here.
+If you are new to Uniform, or haven't created any webhooks in your project yet, please refer to the documentation on working with webhooks.

-For users who signed up for the Uniform platform before 18th January, we provided some simple webhook tooling that provides the minimum configuration needed to setup simple webhook integrations such as site rebuilds.
-The UI for this interface can be seen below;
+Users who signed up for the Uniform platform before 18th January, had access to simple webhook tooling that provided the minimum configuration needed to setup simple webhook integrations such as site rebuilds.
+The UI for this interface can be seen below:

 webhooks-migration-older-ui

-Although effective for simple jobs, we quickly understood from our customers that more advanced configuration options would be needed in order to support some key use cases and to verify and authenticate requests.
+Although effective for simple jobs, Uniform understood from customers that more advanced configuration options would be needed to support some key use cases and to verify and authenticate requests.

-On the 25th January 2023, we implemented a major update to our webhooks implementation to address some of these gaps.
+On the 25th January 2023, Uniform implemented a major update to the webhooks implementation to address some of these gaps.
 This update adds new functionality to help developers control their webhooks with finer granularity, security, and control.
 Leveraging tooling from Svix, this update provides:

 • Verification signatures to protect against man-in-the-middle attacks and replay attacks.